MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/customaudience.md

 Defines a custom audience.

 > [!NOTE]
 > Only update of the *Description* is supported.
 You cannot add or delete a custom audience using the Bing Ads API.
+Having said that, you can add and delete ad group custom audience associations and exclusions.

 > [!NOTE]
 > Not everyone has this feature yet.
 If you don't, don't worry.
 It's coming soon.